example42/puppetguide-slides/PuppetMatters/Architecture/Puppet_configuration.md

 # Puppet configuration: puppet.conf

 It's Puppet main configuration file.
+[Official reference](https://docs.puppetlabs.com/puppet/latest/reference/config_file_main.html)

 On Open Source Puppet <= 3 is generally in:

     /etc/puppet/puppet.conf

-On Puppet 4 is in:
+On Puppet 4 and Puppet Enterprise is in:

     /etc/puppet/puppetlabs/puppet.conf

-On Puppet Enterprise:

-    /etc/puppetlabs/puppet/puppet.conf

-When running as a normal user can be placed in the home directory:
+When running as a normal user can be placed in its home directory:

     /home/user/.puppet/puppet.conf